cisagov/Malcolm/scripts/third-party-logs/README.md

 * Messages in the form of MQTT control packets
 * many more...

+The types of third-party logs and metrics discussed in this document are *not* the same as the network session metadata provided by Arkime, Zeek and Suricata.
+Please refer to the [Malcolm Contributor Guide](../../docs/contributing/README.md) for information on integrating a new network traffic analysis provider.

 ## <a name="TableOfContents"></a>Table of Contents

 * [Configuring Malcolm](#Malcolm)